 Hunger, Hardship, and Popular Revolt

-Economic hardships faced by Europe in the 1830s.
+Economic hardships were faced by Europe in the 1830s.
 There was an enormous increase in population in Europe during the first half of the nineteenth century.
 The rise of food prices or a year of bad harvest led to widespread pauperism in towns and countries.
 In year 1848, the population of Paris came on the road due to Food shortages and widespread unemployment.

 - Earlier, in 1845, weavers in Silesia had led a revolt against contractors who supplied the raw material and gave them orders for finished textiles but drastically reduced their payments.

 |New word – Feminist – Awareness of women’s rights and interests based on the belief of the social, economic, and political equality of the genders|

 In 1848 revolts of the poor, unemployed, and starving peasants and workers in many European countries were on the way to revolution.
 In the year 1848, the revolution started and was led by the educated middle classes.